Outstrip ex Ventura Jazz Colt

 The owners of Ninetythreetwenty and Ventura Rebel accepted multiple six figure offers for both these 2-year olds and consequently earned a fantastic profit, so we do know how to buy a talented yearling for Mr Fahey to train.
 Listed and Group winning fillies Sandiva and Lily's Angel were also superstars for us trained at Musley Bank in previous seasons.

 In 2020 Ventura Diamond shone when winning the Listed Bosra Sham Stakes at Newmarket, after also winning a Conditions race and lighting up the Qatar Goodwood Festival with a win on her 2nd start.
-With a Timeform rating of 101, she will be an exciting filly for 2021 as a 3-year-old.

 This colt is bred by ourselves, following on from when Ventura Jazz’s racing career was over.
 We have been thrilled by the individual that Ventura Jazz has thrown, in this fantastic looking, loose moving, son of the Breeders’ Cup Juvenile turf hero, Outstrip.
 We’ve only ever bred one horse before and she turned out a winner, which clearly bodes well.
 See a photo of him as a foal with his dam in the gallery!